wasnotrice/shoes-warbler/README.markdown

 ## Prerequisites

 You need the Java 7 JDK and Apache Ant installed.
+To generate an app template, you will need to be using OS X. You can use any platform to generate a JAR and inject it into the existing app template.

 ### OS X